Neural Plasticity-Inspired Multimodal Foundation Model for Earth Observation: Methodology

 Next, we employ a Transformer encoder~\cite{vaswani2017attention} layer with four attention heads to generate the dynamic weights and bias for each wavelength.
 Specifically, the embedding $\mathbf{V'_{\lambda}}$, $N_w$ learnable query tokens $\mathbf{Q_w}$, and one learnable bias query token $\mathbf{Q_b}$ are concatenated together to form the input to the Transformer encoder:

-We subsequently extract the embeddings $\mathbf{V''}_{w}$ that correspond to the weight query tokens $Q_w$ from $\mathbf{V''}$, as well as the embeddings $\mathbf{V''}_{b}$ associated with the bias query tokens $\mathbf{Q_b}$ from $\mathbf{V''}$.
+We subsequently extract the embeddings $\mathbf{V''}_{w}$ that correspond to the weight query tokens $\mathbf{Q}_w$ from $\mathbf{V''}$, as well as the embeddings $\mathbf{V''}_{b}$ associated with the bias query tokens $\mathbf{Q_b}$ from $\mathbf{V''}$.
 Then, two fully-connected layers are utilized to generate the dynamic weights and biases:

 where $\mathcal{F}_w$ and $\mathcal{F}_b$ denote the fully-connected layers for weight and bias generation, respectively.
-As introduced in Section~\ref{preliminary}, the patch embedding layer can be implemented efficiently using a convolution layer.
+As introduced in the Mathematical formalism section, the patch embedding layer can be implemented efficiently using a convolution layer.
 Thus, we reshape the generated weights into the convolution kernel as:

 The convolution operation for patch embedding is then performed using the dynamically generated weights $\mathbf{K_{\text{conv}}}$ and biases $\mathbf{M_b}$: